ZebraMilk/binary-search-tree/README.md

 depth = length of the path traversed to arrive at a node

 height
-  of a node = length of the longest path from the node to a leaf node of a tree = length of the longest path from the root node to a leaf node
+  of a node = length from the node to the deepest leaf node of a tree = length from the root node to the deepest leaf node

 degree of a node = total count of the subtrees attached to the node. leaf nodes are degree = 0